TenessyD/SkyGPT/README.md

-# Sky-GPT

 ## Project Objectives
-The objective is to develop an application to interface OpenAI's ChatGPT with Skydel to create and run simulation automatically, based on the user’s requirements specified on the prompt.
-This application would help any skydel user to easily create various testing scenarios to assess the performance of a GNSS receiver under different conditions.
+This project aims to develop an application that interfaces OpenAI's ChatGPT with Skydel to generate and run simulations automatically, based on the user’s prompt-defined requirements.
+This application will help any Skydel user to easily create various testing scenarios to evaluate the performance of a GNSS receiver under different conditions.

 ## Technical details
-Sky-GPT integrates OpenAI's ChatGPT through its Python API to automate the simulation configuration and running on the Skydel software.
+Sky-GPT integrates ChatGPT through its Python API to automate the simulation configuration and execution on Skydel across its remote API.
+To run the app on your machine, you'll need to install `Flask`, the framework used to manage the python backend and `Tailwind CSS` for the frontend.
-This project can be deployed on any web server, allowing user to use without needing any specific local setup.
-If you want to run it locally, you'll need to install `Flask` framework for the python backend.
-The frontend is managed using the `Tailwind CSS` framework and JavaScript.
+Mention: This project can also be deployed on a web server, allowing anyone to access it without needing any specific setup on its local environment.

 ## Environment Setup

 Install 'Tailwind CSS' by following the link: [Tailwind CSS v3.4.13 Release](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.13) and download the appropriate executable depending on your OS.
-After downloading, rename the file and add its path as an environment variable to access it from anywhere across your machine.
+Then, rename the file and add its path as an environment variable to access it from anywhere across your machine.

 Next, install the required dependencies:

-``$ pip install Flask``
+-  ``$ pip install Flask``
-``$ pip install openai``
+-  ``$ pip install openai``
-``$ pip install python-dotenv``
+-  ``$ pip install python-dotenv``

-To enable an interaction between ChatGPT and Skydel, download the Skydel Remote API by following the instructions provided in the GitHub : [Skydel Remote API repository](https://github.com/learn-safran-navigation-timing/skydel-remote-api).
+To enable an interaction between ChatGPT and Skydel, download the Skydel Remote API by following the instructions provided on the public GitHub repo : [Skydel Remote API repository](https://github.com/learn-safran-navigation-timing/skydel-remote-api).
-Ensure that the Skydel RAPI is properly installed and configured, allowing ChatGPT to execute commands and manage simulations in Skydel.
+Make sure that the Skydel RAPI is properly installed by running the `basic_exemple.py` script available on the same repo.

 ## Usage

 1. Generate an API key from the [OpenAI website](https://platform.openai.com/signup), and assign it to the `openai.api_key` variable.
-2. Run `app.py` using any code editor or terminal.
+2. Run `app.py` using any code editor or terminal (make sure that Python is installed and added to your system PATH).
 3. Open your web browser and navigate to `http://127.0.0.1` to access the local hoisted application.

 Once the application is running, you should be able to send/receive messages from ChatGPT via the GUI.